hpicgs/node-embed/README.md

 ## Running the application

-From the repositorys root directory, run:
+From the repository's root directory, run:

 ### Windows
 ```